kumsa-Mergia/changepoint-statistical-models/README.md

-# Brent Oil Price Change Point Analysis
+# 🛢️ Brent Oil Price Change Point Analysis

-## Project Overview
+## 🚀 Project Overview

-This project analyzes the impact of major geopolitical, economic, and organizational events on Brent crude oil prices.
-Using historical daily price data from 1987 to 2022, we apply Bayesian Change Point detection methods to identify significant structural breaks in the price series.
-By linking these breaks to key events—such as political decisions, conflicts in oil-producing regions, international sanctions, and OPEC policy changes—we provide actionable insights for investors, policymakers, and energy companies.
+This project analyzes the impact of major geopolitical, economic, and organizational events on **Brent crude oil prices**.
+It uses **Bayesian Change Point Detection** to identify structural breaks in historical price data (1987–2022).
+These change points are then correlated with real-world events like wars, sanctions, OPEC decisions, and economic collapses.

+📊 A **React + Tailwind CSS dashboard** allows users to explore trends interactively, while the backend is powered by **Flask** to serve model insights.

+---

-## Objectives
+## 🎯 Objectives

-- Identify key events significantly affecting Brent oil prices.
+- Detect significant structural breaks in Brent oil prices.
-- Quantify price changes associated with these events.
+- Link those change points to real-world events.
+- Build an interactive and informative dashboard.
+- Provide valuable insights for analysts, investors, and policymakers.
-- Develop a reproducible analysis workflow.
+- Create a clean, reproducible analysis workflow.

-- Apply Bayesian Change Point models to detect structural breaks.
-- Communicate insights effectively to stakeholders.
+---

-## Folder Structure
+## 📁 Folder Structure

 ```